johnridesabike/bikewalklife/content/posts/2020/11/world-day-of-remembrance-for-road-traffic-victims.md

 slug: ''

 ---
-This Friday, November 13, is [World Day of Remembrance for Road Traffic Victims](https://worlddayofremembrance.org/).
+November 15, is [World Day of Remembrance for Road Traffic Victims](https://worlddayofremembrance.org/).
 From the official site:

 > The objectives of WDoR 2020 are to provide a platform for road traffic victims and their families to:
 >